Life and Times of Frederick Douglass: Chapters 1–7

 Part III of the narrative was written ten years after Douglass wrote and published Parts I and II.
-In chapter one, Douglass reflects on the abolitionist days, while the remaining chapters discuss the events of 1881-1891.
-Douglass discusses President James Garfield's inauguration and later on his death about a month after he was shot by Charles J. Guiteau.
-Douglass served as United States Marshal of the District of Columbia when James Garfield became president, and his death impacted Douglass and his hopes for equality.
-Prior to his death, President Garfield had informed Douglass of his plan to appoint a Black man as US minister.
+In chapter one, Douglass reflects on the abolitionist days, while the remaining chapters discuss the events of 1881-1891, such as President James Garfield's inauguration and his death about a month after he was shot by Charles J. Guiteau.
+Garfield appointed Douglass as United States Marshal of the District of Columbia.
+His death affected Douglass's hopes for equality.
+Prior to his death, Garfield had informed Douglass of his plan to appoint a Black man as minister to Haiti.
 Douglass becomes the Recorder of Deeds for the District of Columbia, which he enjoys more than his previous position.
-Douglass was judged for remarrying a woman named Helen Pitts two years after his wife died.
+Douglass was judged for remarrying a white woman named Helen Pitts two years after his wife died.

-Douglass expresses his admiration for President Grover Cleveland as he "acts upon his convictions."
+Douglass expresses his admiration for President Grover Cleveland, because he "acts upon his convictions."
 He argues that the results of the 1884 presidency were due to the fact that Republicans disregarded Black people as means to increase Southern support.